Generic Name: palbociclib (Oral route)

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment and for at least 2 weeks after your last dose.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 weeks after your last dose.
+Males who are taking this medicine, with female partners who can become pregnant must use effective birth control during and for at least 3 months after the last dose of this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before using this medicine.
 Some men using this medicine have become infertile (unable to have children).